aac6fef/dual-n-back/update_log.md

 ## Roadmap

-### Feature Enhancements
-- **System Integration**: Automatically sync with the operating system's language and theme (dark/light) settings.

 ### UI/UX Improvements
 - **Response Latency**: Address the minor delay in button responsiveness to improve the tactile feel.
-- **Mobile Layout**: Fix the issue where an empty space occasionally appears at the bottom of the mobile view when scrolling.
-- **History Cards**: Redesign the summary cards on the history page to optimize their layout and information density.

 ### Core Algorithm
 - **New Algorithm Implementation**: Develop and integrate a more scientifically robust training algorithm to replace the current basic implementation.